Eyelid Revision Surgery

 What are the risks?

 Any surgery carries risks, and revision surgery unfortunately carries an increased risk of recurrent scarring.
-This is case specific and Dr Wilcsek will discuss this fully at the time of your consultation.
+This is case specific and A/Prof Wilcsek will discuss this fully at the time of your consultation.